-Use this page to convert your CSV into a geojson file.
+CSV into geojson file convertor

-Please be aware of the following things:
+Use this page to convert your CSV file into a geojson file.
+This should be always done when the data from the web map needs to be updated.
+To do that, please take into account following considerations:

 The CSV must use semicolons as a separator Maybe I will change the script, so that it can read both commas and semicolons in the

-Regarding decimals: The numbers must be separated by a dot (.) instead of a comma (,).
-E.g. when working with german computers, open the csv file with a text editor (other than excel) and replace every comma with a dot.
+The decimal numbers must be separated by a dot (.) instead of a comma (,).
+E.g. when working with German computers, open the csv file with a text editor (other than excel) and replace every comma with a dot.

-Any separator for thousands (1,000.00 t) should not be used!
+No thousands separator should be used! (e.g., use “1000” instead of “1,000”)

-Enter the most relevant information below regarding the columns in the CSV.
-This is necessary, because the map uses fixed names and any changes in the original data hinders a correct rendering of the data on the map.
+To read the data contained in the document correctly, please enter the information below regarding the columns headers and numbers in the CSV.
+This is necessary, because the map uses fixed names and any changes in the original data file hinders a correct rendering of the data on the map.

-You can test the resulting geojson file via sevaral online solutions, e.g.: geojson.io
+You can test the resulting geojson file via several online solutions, e.g.: geojson.io

 Alternatives to convert the CSV

-If all this does not work, you can use the following link, to convert the csv to the geojson.
-The solution provided with the website here is a fallback, if the link mentioned above does not provide the service anymore.
+If the steps above do not work, you can alternatively use the following link, to convert the csv into a geojson file.
+The solution provided with this website, in case the link mentioned above does not provide the service anymore.

 Some more useful information

-If you open the developer tools (F12) and open the console, you will get some information:
+If you open the developer tools (F12) and open the console, you will get some useful information:

 After converting the CSV, the console will tell you which rows could not be processed.
-Those row DO NOT contain geo-information (latitude/longitude is missing)
+Those rows DO NOT contain geo-information (latitude/longitude is missing)

 After the conversion, you can either download the geojson-file directly (button will appear below, after you successfully converted the file)or you can copy the resulting json file from the console ("copy object") and paste it into the existing geojson-file.
 I suggest, that you "test" the geojson with the website above (geojson.io) so that it makes the geojson appear more "readable".